-We present a computational approach to the mechanisms involved in a type of metacognitive monitoring known as detached mindfulness, a particularly effective therapeutic technique within cognitive psychology.
-We employ a computational model of metacognitive skill training, founded on the Common Model of Cognition, to articulate the mechanisms through which a detached perception of affect reduces emotional reactivity.
+This paper investigates the computational mechanisms underlying a type of metacognitive monitoring known as detached mindfulness, a particularly effective therapeutic technique within cognitive psychology.
+While research strongly supports the capacity of detached mindfulness to reduce depression and anxiety, its cognitive and computational underpinnings remain largely unexplained.
+We employ a computational model of metacognitive skill to articulate the mechanisms through which a detached perception of affect reduces emotional reactivity.